kaby76/Trash/readme.md

 what the syntax is supposed to be, and still...still using Yacc!

 Trash is a collection of command-line tools to support the analysis and editing of grammars, currently and specifically for Antlr4.
-The toolkit can generate a parser for an Antlr4 grammar with target source code in C#, Java, JavaScript, Python3, C++, Go, or Dart.
+The toolkit can generate a parser application for an Antlr4 grammar with target source code in C#, Java, JavaScript, Python3, C++, Go, or Dart.
-For the C# target, the toolkit can run the generated parser and display/grep/edit parse trees.
+For the C# target, the generated parser can be used seemlessly with the rest of the toolkit, such as with the display/grep/edit of the parse trees.
 All tools pass parse tree data through stdin and stdout so they may be combined to create complex commands.